kjkistler/languages/javascript/README.md

 }
 ```

-1. Lines of code between curly braces are called blocks. if/else statements have two code blocks.
+1. Lines of code between curly braces are called *blocks*. if/else statements have two code blocks.
 If the variable `needsCoffee` is true, the program will run the first block of code.
-Otherwise, it will run the other block of code.
+"Or else," it will run the other block of code.

 2. `needsCoffee` is the condition we are checking inside the `if`'s parentheses.
-Since it is equal to true, our program will run the code between the first opening curly brace `{` (line 2) and the first closing curly brace `}` (line 4).
+Since it's equal to true, our program will run the code between the first opening curly brace `{` (line 2) and the first closing curly brace `}` (line 4).
 It will ignore the else `{ ... }` part.
-In this case, we'd see `Finding coffee` log to the console.
+In this case, we'd see `Finding coffee` logged to the console.

-3. If `needsCoffee` were false, only the `console.log()` statement in the else block would be executed.
+3. If `needsCoffee` were false, only the `console.log()` statement in the `else` block would be executed.

 if/else statements are how programs can process yes/no questions programmatically.

 ## True and False Values

 In the previous exercise, we wrote if/else statements.
 If a given condition were true, one block of code would run.
 If that condition were false, a different block of code would run.

 However, there are data types that are not booleans.
 Let's explore the concepts of true and false in variables that contain other data types, including strings and numbers.

-In JavaScript, all variables and conditions have a truthy or falsy value.
+In JavaScript, all variables and conditions have a "truthy" or "falsy" value.

 ```
 let variableOne = 'I Exist!';